 You will be notified of the committee's decision by e-mail.
 Admitted applicants must notify the MSTP of their decision by May 1.

-The weekend includes meetings with MSTP faculty and students to learn more about the program, and a neighborhood tour that includes stops at MSTP student homes, to give you a feel for what it will be like to live here.
+The day includes meetings with MSTP faculty and students to learn more about the program, and a neighborhood tour that includes stops at MSTP student homes, to give you a feel for what it will be like to live here.